CBIIT/ccdi-federation-api/.github/pull_request_template.md

 - [ ] I have confirmed that my field shows up in the relevant wiki generation command.
 For example. if you add a field to subjects, it should show up in the `cargo run --release wiki subject` output.
+- [ ] I have added the metadata field to the filter parameters for the entity it is assigned to and have added a test covering the various filtering conditions.
 -->